Central Health and Safety Committee

 Specific Responsibilities

 The CHSC reviews different aspects of health and safety at Western and makes recommendations to the Vice President of Business & Financial Affairs.
-The committee may asses:
+The committee may assess:

 • University policies, procedures, and protocols related to safety and health